rptabo/rptabo.github.io/_posts/2020-09-16-how-to-make-a-million-dollars.md

 ---
 layout: post
-title: "How to Become a Millionaire"
+title: "How to Make a Million Dollars"
 date: 2020-09-16
+updated: 2020-10-04
 category: mind
 ---

-I can think of at least two ways to become a millionaire:
+There are at least two ways to make a million dollars:

 1. Have 1 person give you $1,000,000
 2. Have 1,000,000 people give you $1